RascalSoftware/RAT-Docs/source/index.rst

         * :ref:`install`: Learn how to install RAT.

-        * :ref:`guide`: Learn the core principles of RAT with examples.
+        * :ref:`guide`: Learn the core principles of RAT with code snippets.

+        * :ref:`examples`: Jump into some practical examples.

     .. grid-item-card::